pocketradio/pocketradio/README.md

 ## Hi there 👋

+I'm an aspiring backend engineer focusing on distributed architectures, system design, and agentic systems.

 <!--
 **pocketradio/pocketradio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.